rbind/yutani/content/post/2019-01-24-gather-and-spread-explained-by-gt.md

 #> 9 2009-01-03 Z      2.30
 ```

 This can be represented in a similar way.
 This time, a group doesn't consist of a single row, but the rows with the same grouping values.
+Accordingly, the grouping is the same as above.

 ```r